Free ComputerXplorers 'Programming for Primaries' classes

 We come to you!

-We will come to your school to deliver the class to your pupils or your teaching staff, or teachers from a school cluster can group together for a combined session at one school venue.
+We come to your school to deliver the class to your pupils or your teaching staff, or teachers from a school cluster can group together for a combined session at one school venue.

 FREE programming session for primary school children